alfierushby/markdown-cv/index.md

 ## Who I am

-I am a third year student studing Computer Science and AI at The University of Nottingham.
-I have particular experience in C#, Vb.net, C, Lua, Python, Java, Haskell and JavaScript.
+I am a graduate student for Computer Science and AI at The University of Nottingham.
+I have particular experience in C#, Vb.net, C, Lua, Python, Java, Haskell, JavaScript, MatLab and various web frameworks.
-I enjoy all aspects of Software Agile Development, particularly designing software systems.

 ## Education

 __BSc Hons Computer Science with Artificial Intelligence__, *University of Nottingham*.
-`September 2021 – Now` <br>
+`September 2021 – 2024` <br>
 \- Average ~85% Grade for first year.<br>
 \- Average ~84% Grade for second year.<br>
-\- Experience on the languages C, Java, Haskell and Python, JS. <br>
+\- Experience on the languages C, Java, Haskell, Python, JS, MatLab. <br>
-\- Modules include a focus on practical software management and development, agile methods, AI heuristics, group work, and algorithm efficiency.
+\- Modules include a focus on practical software management and development, agile methods, AI heuristics, group work, algorithm efficiency and computability, computer vision with a focus on deep learning, symbolic AI, mobile app development and cryptography.

 __9 GCSEs__, __4 A-Levels__, *Biddenham International School and Sports College*.
 `2016 September - 2021 July`<br>